-The financial impact back pain has on the individual but also to the economy as a whole is devastating.
+The financial impact back pain has on the individual but also on the economy as a whole is devastating.

 Americans in 2016 spent an estimated $380 billion on low back and neck pain, as well as on joint and limb pain, and other musculoskeletal disorders.
 In total, $3.1 trillion – or $9,655 per person, about 17.9% of the US GDP – was spent on health care by a combination of individuals and public and private insurance.

 18. Low back pain accounts for a third of new emergency department imaging in the US